Buy Ripple – The Complete Guide

 Buying cryptocurrencies can sometimes be a lonely pursuit.
 The eToro platform provides the opposite of traders facing the financial market alone with its social trading platform, allowing investors to copy others with its Copy Trading feature, providing extra assurance to new investors who are buying Ripple or other cryptos for the first time.

 As we’ve previously mentioned, eToro trades are made through CFDs.
 A CFD is a contract between the buyer and a broker to pay the difference in price at the start of a trade to when the buyer decides to end the contract.
-Buyers do not own the asset but if the price of your cryptocurrency goes up, so does your investment, the same if it goes down.
+Buyers do not own the asset but if the price of Ripple goes up, so does your investment, the same if it goes down.
 You can also make money using CFDs if the price falls.

 Below we have detailed instructions on how to buy Ripple today with eToro!